hieunt8/khoaluan/README.md

 # khoaluan
-End to end security chat app depend on MLS protocol.
+End to end security chat app depend on The Messaging Layer Security (MLS) Protocol.